 “Then things got a little tangled when he began to give all his time to me and none to her.
 I told him I wasn't sure I could date him because I'd always feel bad about replacing his best friend and driving them apart.
 This made him frustrated with his best friend, who was, in turn, upset with me.
 Meanwhile, I was equally disappointed with the guy, because he'd seemingly ruined my friendship with the girl, for whom I'd developed even stronger feelings.

-“I ultimately ended up dating the guy for a while before breaking up with him because I realised I wasn't in love with him.
+“I ultimately ended up dating the guy for a while before breaking up with him because I realized I wasn't in love with him.
 I'm not in close touch with either of them now, but that girl's beauty will always captivate me for the rest of my life.

 Someday, I might even reach out to her again — she's the only girl who's ever made me feel that way.”